reinaldoarrosi/fileupload/README.md

 __Returns__: nothing

 ####generatePreview()
-Try to generate a preview of the file by reading it into a dataURL format.<br>
+Try to generate a preview of the file by creating using createObjectURL.
+If createObjectURL is not supported, try to generate the preview reading the file into a dataURL format.<br>
+This method __will fail__ if the file is bigger than 5MB
 __Returns__: a PROMISE where callbacks can be attached<br>

-This method __will fail__ if the file is bigger than 5MB
+__promise callbacks__<br>
+_progress_ = function(progress)
+- progress: an object with total and loaded properties representing the upload progress (see progress status)

+_done, fail and always_ = function(status, preview)
+- status: either 'success', 'error' or 'aborted' depending on what happened during loading the file
+- preview: a String object that represents either the URLObject or dataURL.
+This String has a release method used to release resources used by the preview (this method has effect only when the preview is a URLObject and is the same as calling _window.URL.revokeObjectURL_)

 ## jQuery.fileinput([options])
 This is the jQuery plugin that can be used to transform any DOM element into a 'button' that when clicked will open a file selection dialog (like an input type="file").<br>